“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 Your deeper story – gently, and persistently – invites you to look again at what you may label as ‘bad’ or ‘wrong’ about yourself and offers a more radical perspective.

-Your deeper story knows that this place where you’re struggling is holy.
-As Rumi says, ‘It’s where the light enters you,’ a womb, a place of birth.
+Your deeper story knows that this place where you’re struggling is holy – a womb, a place of birth.
+As Rumi says, ‘It’s where the light enters you.’

 How Growing Humankindness began